ZILiAT-NASK/StyloMetrix/README.md

 That's it!
 Find out about more usages and customization options in [notebook tutorial](examples/Tutorial.ipynb).

 ## 📈 Metrics
 We have put care into creating a set of powerful built-in metrics.
 See the list below ⬇.
-However, since flexibility is strength, we provide an esy way to create new metrics.
+However, since flexibility is strength, we provide an easy way to create new metrics.

 **Polish** [(see full list)](resources/metrics_list_pl.md)